mcdemarco/the-new-kitchen-cookbook/pie/galette.md

 Umami Girl has a [detailed formula](https://umamigirl.com/chard-crostata-galette-corn-taleggio-olives/) for filling a savory galette.

+For a smaller galette, use half a stick of butter, 2/3 c. flour, a quarter teaspoon sugar, a dash of table salt, and 2-3 T. cold water as needed.
+Cut the quantity of filling in half as well.

-Galette is a more general term, but the only confusing use of it is the potato galette, which can be a pie-style galette with potato filling, or a round casserole of thinly sliced potatoes with no pie crust.
+*Galette* is a more general term, but the only confusing use of it is the potato galette, which can be a pie-style galette with potato filling or a round casserole of thinly sliced potatoes with no pie crust.

 Italian crostatas are sometimes described as the same as galettes, but they're usually fancier and use a different style of pastry dough.